Doc-Le/PhysioActivities/README.md

  * Have information about the location of the physiotherapist.
  * Information about the different types of services the physio offers so that the customer can decide if the physio actually does that service before contacting.

+## Design
+#

+  * Color Scheme
+     The two main colors used are green and white.

+  * Typography
+    The Roboto font is the main font used throughout the whole portfolio with Sans Serif as the fallback font.

+  * Imagery
+    Imagery is important.
+The large, background hero image is designed to be striking and catch the user's attention.
+It also has a modern, energetic aesthetic.

+#
+## Wireframe
+#

 ## Tech used